-- o The Stalker Yassan, because he went deeper into the Zone than you. - o The Enforcer Jonats, who killed your only friend. - o The Chronicler Astrina, who won't leave you alone.
+- n The Stalker Yassan, because he went deeper into the Zone than you. - D The Enforcer Jonats, who killed your only friend. - a The Chronicler Astrina, who won't leave you alone.

-- o The Gearhead Pontiak.
-A pain in the neck, but without you he's dead. - o The Slave Eriel.
+- The Gearhead Pontiak.
+A pain in the neck, but without you he's dead. - a The Slave Eriel.
 No one deserves a life in chains.
-Especially not her. - o No one.
+Especially not her. - n No one.
 If they can't protect themselves they deserve to die.